 All forms to be used by an organization should be reviewed by a lawyer.
 While costly at the outset, the expense of a lawyer may protect the organization from incurring significant losses in the future.

 Awareness of a volunteer’s duty of care to clients is of particular importance to volunteers who are involved with children or dependent adults.
 When conducting activities, volunteers must take into account the intellectual capacity and/or level of experience of the participants, as well as any disabilities experienced by participants.
 With this in mind, volunteers should consider the nature of the activity and any risks involved.
-Forms used to limit liability would need to be signed by a parent or guardian, as a child or person with disabilities may not have the legal capacity to make a decision about associated risks themselves.
+Forms used to limit liability would need to be signed by a parent or guardian, as a child or person with disabilities may not have the legal capacity to decide associated risks themselves.

 Someone who undertakes to rescue another person can be considered a volunteer.
 Generally, the law does not impose a duty on people to rescue others.
-Please see the Dial-A-Law topic 555 – Good Samaritan and Rescuing Liability for more information.

 There is an important exception to the rule of confidentiality.
-If a volunteer receives information that gives a volunteer reasonable grounds to believe that an individual or group is in imminent danger of death or serious bodily harm the volunteer may be required to disclose confidential information to the local police service or other relevant authorities where it is believed on reasonable grounds that such information will assist in preventing the harm.
+If a volunteer receives information that gives a volunteer reasonable grounds to believe that an individual or group is in imminent danger of death or serious bodily harm, the volunteer may be required to disclose confidential information to the local police service or other relevant authorities where it is believed on reasonable grounds that such information will assist in preventing the harm.

 Volunteers who are professionals and are volunteering their professional advice or services continue to be held to the required standards of their profession.
 For example, lawyers continue to be bound by the Law Society of Alberta’s Code of Professional Conduct and may be held liable for professional misconduct if they fail to meet the standards of practice.
 An engineer signing off on building or renovation plans will be regulated as a member of APEGA.
 Generally, unless a volunteer is a professional, they are unlikely to be held responsible for giving incorrect or unsound advice.
 It is more difficult to hold non-professional volunteers accountable for their services, as there may not be any governing or regulatory body in place to set standards or require the volunteer to hold liability insurance.
 Nevertheless, volunteers must be careful when communicating information received in the course of their volunteer activities to maintain a client’s confidentiality.
-In order to limit liability, they should also refrain from giving personal opinions or advice to clients where doing so would be inappropriate or require expertise that the volunteer does not have.
+To limit liability, volunteers should also refrain from giving personal opinions or advice to clients where doing so would be inappropriate or require expertise that the volunteer does not have.
 Failing to do so may place the volunteer at risk of being found negligent.

 Volunteers and organizations that depend on waivers and disclaimers should always retain a lawyer to determine when existing forms are adequate and offer specific advice on improving the form.
 Volunteer Lawyer Services is a program to provide eligible charitable organizations with pro bono (free) legal services and advice in non-profit and charitable organization management and board responsibilities.
-In order to be eligible for these services, your organization must be registered as a charity or non-profit society, or be in the process of applying for registration as a charitable organization or non-profit society.
+To be eligible for these services, your organization must be registered as a charity or non-profit society, or be in the process of applying for registration as a charitable organization or non-profit society.
 Please contact Pro Bono Law Alberta at 403-541-4803, or email at firstname.lastname@example.org for further information.

 Dial-A-Law is a Calgary Legal Guidance public service project funded in part by The Alberta Law Foundation.